 - Less durable than some other options

-Thanks to the excellent thermoregulatory qualities of merino wool, you won’t feel too hot or too cold with this base layer’s ability to adapt to temperatures.
+Thanks to the excellent thermoregulatory qualities of merino wool, you won’t feel too hot or too cold with its ability to adapt to temperatures.

 Also, its wool construction means you can wear it for longer periods out on the trail without it starting to smell bad.

 The Merino 250 is super soft to the touch and extremely comfortable to wear.
-Its relaxed fit makes it an ideal base layer, sitting close enough to the skin for effective wicking of moisture, yet without being tight or restrictive across the bust.
+Its relaxed fit makes it an ideal choice, sitting close enough to the skin for effective wicking of moisture, yet without being tight or restrictive across the bust.